JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

     In the sample response above, the unique ID of the VCS root instance used by a build configuration is "87".

-If you need to trigger updates for multiple VCS root instances, combine multiple other locator dimensions.
+A locator can include multiple dimensions.
 For example:

 ```Shell
 vcsRoot:(type:<TYPE>,count:99999),property:(name:<URL_PROPERTY_NAME>,value:<VCS_REPOSITORY_URL_PART>,matchType:contains,ignoreCase:true),count:9999